Facilitator: Bonnie Miller, MSW., RSW.

 SickKids CCMH Learning Institute

 This training is suitable for: Those interested in Narrative Therapy as a beginner, or who have taken Narrative workshops, but would like a refresher on how to apply it.

 This five-day certificate program breaks down the theory of Narrative Therapy into skills that can be implemented immediately into your practice.
 After each session, participants will leave with a clear set of steps to incorporate this therapeutic model into practice.
 This training will utilize interactive conversations, small and large group exercises, live demonstrations, coached practices, and worksheet handouts.
 If you are new to practice, you will be introduced to a stimulating framework for doing inspired work in this field.
 If you are an experienced clinician, you will be invited to explore and adapt these ideas and practices to fit with what you already do best.

-• Make your therapeutic relationships even stronger and more collaborative
+• Make your therapeutic relationship even stronger and more collaborative.

 • Embed support for change within people's existing communities and networks

 Location: SickKids Centre for Community Mental Health - Learning Institute, 114 Maitland Street, Toronto, ON, M4Y 1E1, 2nd Floor, Seminar Rooms ABC